 My scheduled office hours as of the first day of class are listed below.
 I reserve the right to adjust this schedule to reflect unforeseen circumstances.
+If you would like to meet with me on Zoom, please email me in advance to indicate the date and time.
+See D2L for Zoom meeting information.

-Monday Wednesday Thursday 3:00 - 5:00 PM 3:00 - 5:00 PM 4:40 - 5:40 PM
+Monday Tuesday Wednesday 3:00 - 5:00 PM 3:00 - 5:00 PM 5:00 - 6:00 PM